Improving cow comfort In and around the milking parlour

 Dr. Laura Boyle – Teagasc animal welfare scientist

 But why worry about lameness?
-Lameness is the second most important production disease and a major reason for the culling of dairy cows after mastitis.
-The pain and suffering associated with lameness make it the major welfare problem of dairy cows.
+Lameness is the second most important production disease and a major reason for culling of dairy cows after mastitis.
+The pain and suffering associated with lameness makes it the major welfare problem of dairy cows.
 Research from Northern Ireland estimates that the average prevalence of lameness in dairy herds is 33%.
-This means that at any one time one-third of the cows in a herd are lame.
+This means that at any one time one third of the cows in a herd are lame.

 Further south, where cows spend more time at pasture this figure is slightly lower at between 20% and 25%, but this is still too high.
 Scientists working for The European Food Safety Authority (EFSA) compiled an influential set of reports on dairy cow welfare in 2009.
 In the EFSA report on lameness they concluded that 10% is an accepted prevalence, irrespective of the way in which milk is produced i.e. grass based, zero grazed etc. One of the main constraints on achieving this level is that farmers typically underestimate the scale of the problem as well as its impact on cow welfare and farm finances (could be as high as €200/ lameness case if productivity losses are taken into account).

 In most cases, lameness can be avoided simply by paying better attention to the environment and most importantly, to conditions underfoot.
 In Irish pasture-based systems, roadways and concrete flooring are major risk factors for lameness.
 In spite of minimal periods of housing in several parts of the country, cows still spend a considerable amount of time every day standing and manoeuvring on concrete.